meltface-80/Roon-Random-Albums-Extension/README.md

+# Random Albums
-# Random Albums — a Roon extension
+# A Roon extension
 A web UI that shows a screenful of random albums from your Roon library, with Play Now, Add to Queue, Play Next, Shuffle, and Start Radio actions targeting any of your zones.
 Refresh button reshuffles the wall.